keptenkurk/Mobotix-tools/README.md

 ```
 In these cases the -v option is valuable since we can verify the merging of the parameter
 to avoid rubbish being send to the camera's.
 Files can have any name.
-The devicelist file is a CSV file with ";" as a separator.
+The devicelist file is a CSV file with ";" as a separator and
+starts with a header line.

 When programming a single camera without parameters instead of a camera device list (the -l option)
 a single IP can be passed with the -d option like: